StevenHeo/Datadog-ecommerce-workshop/README.md

+# Datadog-ecommerce-workshop

-# eCommerce Observability in Practice
+## eCommerce Observability in Practice

 This is a repo demonstrating applying observability principals to an eCommerce app.